bibendovsky/bstone/README.md

 * --ren [soft|ogl]
   Forces to use a specified renderer.
   "soft" selects a software renderer.
-  "ogl" selects an Open GL 2.x compatible renderer.
+  "ogl" selects an OpenGL 2.x compatible renderer.
   Default order without this option: ogl, soft.

 * --windowed